faustbrian/cloak/docs/patterns.md

----
-title: Custom Patterns
-description: Configure regex patterns to match and redact sensitive information in exceptions.
----

 Cloak uses regex patterns to identify and redact sensitive information.
 You can customize these patterns to match your application's specific needs.

 ## Default Patterns